-- 1. P. Ghemawat and J. Rivkin, "Creating Competitive Advantage", Teaching note. - Case: Ducati (#9-710-442). - 1.
+- Readings: - 1.
+P. Ghemawat and J. Rivkin, "Creating Competitive Advantage", Teaching note. - Case: Ducati (#9-710-442). - 1.
 How did Ducati become the second most profitable motorcycle maker in the world despite its small scale?
 What is the fundamental economic logic of Minoli's turnaround? - 2.
 Can Ducati sustain its position in the sport segment?
 Can Honda and the other Japanese manufacturers stop its growth in this segment? - 3.
 What alternatives are available to Minoli in 2001?
 Which would you recommend?

-Class 7: Competitive positioning II: Structuring the value chain (Monday, February 4)
+Class 6: Competitive positioning II: Structuring the value chain (Wednesday, September 18)

 - Readings: - 1.
-P. Ghemawat and J. Rivkin, "Creating Competitive Advantage", Teaching note. - 2.
-O. Chatain, "Note on Back-of-the-Envelope Analyses in Strategy".
+P. Ghemawat and J. Rivkin, "Creating Competitive Advantage", Teaching note.

+- 2. O. Chatain, "Note on Back-of-the-Envelope Analyses in Strategy".
 Concentrate on the cost analysis part. - Case: Revitalizing Dell (#9-710-442). - 1.
 What are some of the key choices Dell has made in how it competes to distinguish it from its primary competitors? - 2.
 Prior to the efforts by competitors to match Dell (circa 1997), how big was Dell's comparative advantage?
 See if you can use the numbers in the case and reasonable estimates to quantify the advantage.
 How has Dell used this advantage in the market?
 (Think about the customer willingness to pay.) - 3.
 Why was it hard for competitors to respond to the challenge posed by Dell's competitive advantage in the 1990's? - 4.
-How can you explain Dell challenges in recent years? - Deliverables: - 1.
+How can you explain Dell challenges in recent years?

+Class 7: Competitive positioning III: Sustaining competitive advantage (Monday, September 23)

+- Readings: D. Besanko, D. Dranove, M. Shanley and S. Schefer "Sustaining Competitive Advantage", Chapter 12, Economics of Strategy, 3rd Edition, John wiley & Sons, Inc, 2004. - Case: Samsung Electronics (# 9-705-508) - 1.
+What are the sources of Samsung's cost advantage in DRAM in 2003? - 2.
+What are the sources of Samsung's price premium in DRAM in 2003? - 3.
+What recommendation would you make to Chairman Lee regarding Samsung's response to the threat of large-scale Chinese entry? - Deliverables: - 1.
 You must complete your signup for teams on WebCafé today.

-Class 8: Competitive positioning III: Sustaining competitive advantage (Wednesday, February 6)

-- Readings: D. Besanko, D. Dranove, M. Shanley and S. Schefer "Sustaining Competitive Advantage", Chapter 12, Economics of Strategy, 3rd Edition, John wiley & Sons, Inc, 2004. - Case: Samsung Electronics (# 9-705-508) - 1.
-What are the sources of Samsung's cost advantage in DRAM in 2003?

-- 2. What are the sources of Samsung's price premium in DRAM in 2003? - 3.
-What recommendation would you make to Chairman Lee regarding Samsung's response to the threat of large-scale Chinese entry?